 1. Working Capital

-After dipping your toes (or diving headfirst) into the manufacturing industry, you might be left wondering what the best methods are to grow your business.
-Working capital is one thing small businesses can’t survive without.
-Manufacturing loans can help improve cash flow, bringing in more working capital to your small business.
+After dipping your toes (or diving headfirst) into the manufacturing industry, you might wonder about the best methods to grow your business.
+Working capital is one thing small businesses can't survive without.
+Manufacturing loans can help improve cash flow, bringing more working capital to your small business.

 So, what is working capital?
 The answer to that question is really quite simple.